milenkovicm/wasaffi/README.md

 # Datafusion WASM User Defined Functions

 Very simplistic datafusion user defined functions written in WASM.

 POC has been built on top of [Wasmedge](https://wasmedge.org) library.
-Not terribly performant with lot of coping and serializing data.
+It is not terribly performant, with lot of coping and serializing data.

 It has been implemented to demonstrate DataFusion `FunctionFactory` functionality ([arrow-datafusion/pull#9333](https://github.com/apache/arrow-datafusion/pull/9333)) & `WASM UDF` ([arrow-datafusion/pull#9326](https://github.com/apache/arrow-datafusion/issues/9326)).